Skip to main content

 Market Opportunities

 As an EU member since 2007, Bulgaria enjoys a stable and resilient financial system, a good credit rating and a competitive business environment.
 Costs remain low, and Bulgaria maintains a flat 10% corporate and income tax rate—among the lowest in the EU.
+The Bulgarian economy is stable and growing, and Bulgaria joins the Eurozone on 1 January 2026, fully integrating with European financial markets.

 Manufacturing and industrial production continue to be the backbone of Bulgaria’s economy.
-Bulgaria is promoting industrial innovation and sustainable production practices, including the development of advanced automation, precision machinery and smart devices as well as innovation clusters, industrial parks and logistics centers.
+Bulgaria is promoting industrial innovation and sustainable production practices, including the development of advanced automation, precision machinery and smart devices as well as innovation clusters, industrial parks and logistics centres.

-The automotive industry is among the country’s strongest and fastest-growing sectors, contributingaround 11% of the GDP.
+The automotive industry is among the country’s strongest and fastest-growing sectors, contributing around 11% of the GDP.
 Bulgaria hosts over 350 companies and 36 R&D centers, producing components for some of the world’s leading car manufacturers.
 Approximately 80% of the sensors used in European cars are produced in Bulgaria.

 The robotics and mechatronics industries are expanding, supported by Bulgaria’s strong engineering background and a growing network of innovation and technology centers.